jwalton3141/phd_thesis/README.md

+## Style

+I have adapted masthesis.sty to implement my only custom style.
+We're concerned that this may cause problems further down the line as it departs from the university guidelines.
+As such I've ensured that everything is backwards compatible and that we can swap back to the offical style with minimal effort if we decide it prudent.

+I took much inspiration (and many commands) from [Dave Robertson's attempt](https://mas-gitlab.ncl.ac.uk/b0036119/thesis-template) at recreating [Aaron Turin's thesis](https://people.mpi-sws.org/~turon/turon-thesis.pdf).

 ## Font

 Text is typeset with MinionPro.
 To install it on your system follow the instructions at https://github.com/sebschub/FontPro.
 Otherwise, to compile without the font simply comment out ```\usepackage{MinionPro}``` in ```inputs/masthesis.sty``` and ```fig/*.tikz```.